mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 "[smart] paste <color> back"
 ```

-if there are conflicts with other commands, trying to remove those brackets. furthermore, I I think it is best not to put brackets in cases where I haven't.
+if there are conflicts with other commands, try to remove those brackets (making smart not optional).
+Furthermore, I I think it is best not to put brackets in cases where I haven't.

 After the small remark let's get started!